ksob/winci/README.md

 WinCI is written in Ruby and uses Jenkins.rb gem to automate installation and interaction with Jenkins CI and also ruby-git gem to automate CI provisioning.

-WinCI is intended to be be used in conjunction with WinCI-server [https://github.com/ksob/winci-server] and WinCI-updater [https://github.com/ksob/winci-updater] projects.
+WinCI is intended to be used in conjunction with WinCI-server [https://github.com/ksob/winci-server] and WinCI-updater [https://github.com/ksob/winci-updater] projects.

 WinCI-server provides functionality necessary to setup Jenkins CI and enabling to create installation bundle used in provisioning process and WinCI-updater plays huge role in the provisioning process.